 As a part of the admission to Clinical Practice process, the candidate will prepare and present a professional portfolio to external evaluators and to members of the TEAC.
-The portfolio will be submitted on the TaskStream electronic portal.
+The portfolio will be created and shared through Google Classroom.

 3. What about the PRAXIS?